zulip/zulip-gci/tasks/welcome-to-zulip.md

 ```
 tools/run-dev.py
 ```
 Go to http://localhost:9991, and verify that you can log in by clicking on one of the accounts.
-Take a screenshot.
+Take a screenshot, and add it to a new directory `gci/welcome-to-zulip/<username>/`, where <username> is your name.

 ## Make a Change.

-Find the check_send_message function by going to the `zulip/` directory and entering `git grep 'def check_send_message'`.
+Find the `check_send_message` function by going to the `zulip/` directory and entering `git grep 'def check_send_message'`.

-Modify check_send_message so that anytime a user sends a message which says "Nanananana" the message becomes "Nanananana Batman!"
+Modify `check_send_message` so that anytime a user sends a message which says "Nanananana" the message becomes "Nanananana Batman!"

-Test your change works in the browser.
+Test that your change works in the browser.

 ## Add Some Tests